Facts About Crane Flies

 A method of controlling adult crane flies is the application of insecticidal soap and pyrethrins.
 This method of adult crane fly control can be used safely if directions on the product are carefully followed.
 Sprays with pyrethrins will paralyze the crane flies and result in their death.

 For leatherjackets, use a grub killer that contains azadirachtin to stop the crane fly infestation at the source: the soil, which is where leatherjackets live and feed.
 They will also target vegetables and flowers, killing the plants from the ground up.
 When exposed to azadirachtin, a compound found in the seeds of neem, leatherjackets are subjected to a natural growth inhibitor that halts their development.
 Even better, the azadirachtin breaks down within 7 to 10 days.

 Safer® Brand offers multiple options for dealing with crane flies and leatherjackets:

-- Insecticidal soap (potassium salts of fatty acids) & pyrethrin combined are the gardener’s equivalent of a 1-2 knockdown punch.
+- Insecticidal soap (potassium salts of fatty acids) & pyrethrin combined are the gardener’s equivalent of a one-two knockdown punch.
 The soap will penetrate the adult insect's shell enough to weaken and dehydrate the insect and allow the pyrethrin to absorb into the insect to do its job.
 Pyrethrin is a nerve agent and will paralyze and kill the insect on contact.
 Keep in mind, this soap is not the soap used in dish detergent; it is a blend of plant sources and pyrethrin oils from the chrysanthemum flower.
 This product is a combination that is sure to be the perfect crane fly control that is compliant for use in organic gardening and lawns.